Error Reference

 Description: Member path not found in extension

 Resolution: Verify the member path matches the structure of the extension dict.
-Check the dict returned by the host for the extension name.
-See Host Integration for extension registration details.

 Example: